edsun123/ARTour_Project/README.md

 **Current Status**
 * The iOS application has the AR framework already built-in and the destination of Photonics is hard coded in
 * This version does not have beacon connectivity enabled => See the beacons quick start guide below for more info on this
+* This version does not pull tour information from the Firestore database.
+Once beacon connectivity has been established, each time a signal is received the application is supposed to pull info based on location and display that info in the AR experience.

 **Troubleshooting**
 * Make sure the file `GoogleService-Info.plist` is located in the Downloads folder.
 If this error still persists, a new one may need to be downloaded from the Google Firebase Project.
 See the file `README_SOFTWARE.md` for more information on Firebase.